Codiekitty.com

 So what did Fox mean when he said I was supposed to name the Fallen Child after myself?

 "I don't know.
 Maybe it was supposed to be a silly subversion on people naming heroes like Crono, Cloud, and Locke - or Lucca, Tifa, and Terra - after themselves when, lol, you were actually naming the villain after yourself, and forgetting *why* people name characters after themselves he didn't realize he was suggesting you were the villain.
 That is an archive and the original tweet is gone, so maybe he deleted it when he realized what he was implying.
-Or maybe the Fallen Child is supposed to be your dark self, who you could be in a dark timeline where you give in to your dark desires and temptation, as symbolized by the Devil card.
+Or maybe the Fallen Child isn't supposed to be you but your shadow, who you could be in a dark timeline where you give in to hatred and violence, as symbolized by the Devil card.
+Maybe they're even supposed to be like the Cassandra Nova to your Professor X but again, it didn't translate well into video games because when people name Squall or Dagger after themselves they're not saying 'This character just happens to have the same name as me' they're saying 'I am this character.'"